diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opendis.md

 apptainer exec opendis.sif cat $license_path
 ```

-The current tutorial corresponds to the *Frank-Read Source* tutorial from OpenDis [official documentation](https://opendis.github.io/OpenDiS/tutorials/frank_read_src/index.html).
+The current tutorial corresponds to the *Frank-Read Source* tutorial from OpenDiS [official documentation](https://opendis.github.io/OpenDiS/tutorials/frank_read_src/index.html).
 The Python scripts contained in the input archive can also be found in the *examples/02_frank_read_src* directory of the software [GitHub repository](https://github.com/OpenDiS/OpenDiS/tree/main/examples/02_frank_read_src).

 ### Simulation description